bwillis/versioncake/README.md

 ```

-When no version is specified, the latest version of the view is rendered.
+When no version is specified, the configured `missing_version` will be used to render a view.
 In this case, views/posts/index.json.v4.jbuilder.

 #### http://localhost:3000/posts.json
 ```javascript